-When Queensland courts sentence offenders, they generally have a wide discretion as to the sentencing orders they make.
-Court assess the appropriate penalty based on the objective seriousness of the offence and the surrounding circumstances including the person’s prior criminal history.
-However, some offences in Queensland carry mandatory sentences.
-These are minimum sentences that courts must impose regardless of the individual situation.
-This page deals with mandatory sentencing in Queensland.
+When courts impose sentences for criminal offences, they generally have a wide discretion as to the penalty they impose.
+The judge or magistrate decides on the sentencing orders with reference to the maximum penalty for the offence, the circumstances of the offence and the circumstances of the offender.
+However, in Western Australia some offences carry a mandatory minimum sentence.
+This means that the courts do not have a discretion to impose less than the statutory minimum sentence.
+This page deals with mandatory sentencing in Western Australia.

 Rationale for mandatory sentencing